Henning Otte

-Henning Otte (born 1968) is a German politician and member of the Christian Democratic Union of Germany (CDU).
+Henning Otte (born 1968) is a German politician and member of the Christian Democratic Union of Germany (CDU) who has been serving as Parliamentary Commissioner for the Armed Forces of Germany since 2025.

-Life and career
+Early life and career

 Otte was born on 27 October 1968 in Celle, Lower Saxony.
 After taking his A levels (Abitur) in the Christian Gymnasium in Hermannsburg Otte did his military service as a short service volunteer with the Bundeswehr and also underwent training as a reserve officer.
-Subsequently he passed his training as a banker with Sparkasse Celle before studying law at the University of Hamburg.
+Subsequently, he passed his training as a banker with Sparkasse Celle before studying law at the University of Hamburg.
 Otte was last employed as a company lawyer (Prokurist) in a medium-sized steel construction firm.